 BIOS installation procedures vary.
 Follow any instructions that appear on the screen after the download is complete.
 If no instructions appear, follow these steps.

-- 1. Type file in the taskbar search box, and then select File Explorer. - 2.
+- 1. Select the Search icon in the taskbar, type file in the search box, and then select File Explorer. - 2.
 Select your hard drive designation.
 The hard drive designation is typically Local Disk (C:).